itDaru/green-onion/README.md

 # 🛡️  Linux Repository Manager 🛡️

-A Python-based tool to configure and manage a hardened repository.
+A Python-based tool to configure and manage a linux repository.
+Intended for usage with Veeam.

 ## 🚀 Features